andry81-devops/github-accum-stats/README.md

 Features:

-1. Can count GitHub traffic clones or/and views, external inpage downloads (track counter), phpbb forum board view/replies (track counters).
+1. Can count GitHub traffic clones or/and views, external inpage downloads (track counter), phpbb forum board view/replies (track counters), account rate limits of an authenticated user.

 2. Workflow has used a bash script to accumulate statistic: